Seekatar/OktaPosh/docs/New-OktaTrustedOrigin.md

 ```

 ### -Redirect
-ASllows for browser redirection to 'Origin URL' after signing in or out.
+Allows for browser redirection to 'Origin URL' after signing in or out.

 ```yaml
 Type: SwitchParameter